 DAY 4 | HIKING THE INCREDIBLE CAPES

 If the weather permits then today is a day of hiking, so straps your walking boots on.
-The Cape Hauy Walking Track is a little over 8 kilometers long lightly trafficked walking track.
+The Cape Hauy Walking Track is a little over 8 kilometres long lightly trafficked walking track.
 It’s a long journey to the end, and there are lots of stairs along the way, but in the end, the view is worth the hike!

 Everyone with a fair degree of fitness should do the Cape Hauy walk starting from the boat ramp.
 It is a 4-5 hour return walk and there are a lot (And I mean a lot) of stairs, but it is really beautiful and when you are standing on the ledge looking at the amazing cliffs it is all worth it.
 Walking sticks/poles are recommended but there are no really difficult steps as the whole track has been beautifully upgraded with natural stone pavings.